squarepupil/website-pages/src/pages/detailed.md

 most impact.

-Thus we see that waves of excitement over this or that come over our community.
-An individual brings interests to our community and then the community takes those interests and rebroadcasts it to the individuals.
+Thus we see that waves of excitement over this or that come over our community.An individual brings interests to our community and then the community takes those interests and rebroadcasts them to the individuals.

 Likewise, our system of rules is not studied or enforced by anyone particular.
 Rather, rule following is modeled by the majority of the community and, therefore, each individual is strongly led to follow those same rules.
-In instances where an individual does deviate, our Judicial Committee intervenes.
+In instances where an individual does deviate and matters can’t be worked out among the individuals involved, our Judicial Committee intervenes.
 This prevents rules from continuing to be misunderstood, misapplied, or taking precedent over people in the event that they are simply not good rules.